 The applicant will maintain adequate insurance on the Facility, and will properly maintain the appearance and structural integrity of the Facility at all times until the Facility is removed;

 The Facility will be properly identified with appropriate warnings indicating the presence of radio frequency radiation.
-The Planning Commission may condition a permit on the provision of appropriate fencing;
+The DRB may condition a permit on the provision of appropriate fencing;

 The proposed equipment cannot be reasonably collocated at an existing Wireless Telecommunication Facility.
-In determining whether the proposed equipment cannot be reasonably collocated at an existing facility, the Planning Commission shall consider the following factors:
+In determining whether the proposed equipment cannot be reasonably collocated at an existing facility, the DRB shall consider the following factors:

 The proposed equipment would exceed the structural or spatial capacity of the existing facility and the existing facility cannot be reinforced, modified, or replaced to accommodate planned equipment at a reasonable cost.